 How to appeal

 If you have received a PCN through the post you can appeal online and view related evidence.
+But by doing so, we will accept this as your proper consent to respond by email.
+Please always check your junk folder as our responses are sent using a ‘donotreply’ mailbox.
+You can add [email protected] to your safe senders list so that you don’t miss our response.
 You must challenge each case individually by inputting each unique PCN number.

 If you have received an Order for Recovery of unpaid penalty charge then you can no longer appeal to the local authority.
 You must complete the Witness Statement and return it directly to the Traffic Enforcement Centre.